 The front left of the Ultra is fitted with a color touch screen LCD that is a nice feature with somewhat limited functionality.
 It allows the user to navigate through the different media connected to the printer and select a model for printing, preheating the extruder and platform, as well as a selection of tools designed to help with feeding filament, leveling the build platform, monitoring details, and tinkering with general printer settings.

-As for supported software, the PowerSpec Ultra ships with PowerPrint, which is all round a pretty terrible excuse for a slicing program and produces more problems than it helps create models fit for printing.
+As for supported software, the PowerSpec Ultra ships with PowerPrint, which is all round an awful excuse for a slicing program and produces more issues than it helps create models fit for printing.
 Fortunately, the Ultra is compatible with STL, OBJ, and Gcode file types alongside open source slicers like Cura and Simplify3D.
-We can’t stress how important it is to forget PowerPrint in favor of a more robust alternative to avoid day one issues.
+We can’t stress how fundamental it is to forget PowerPrint in favor of a more robust alternative to avoid day one issues.

 The PowerSpec Ultra is a fully assembled 3D printer and arrives as such in thick bubble wrap wedged between two large styrofoam cutouts with the various installable parts housed in purpose cardboard boxes.
 The configuration of the boxes makes use of the space inside the chamber well and removing all the parts is straightforward.